msv-lab/f1x/doc/Development.md

 ## Search space representation ##

-The entire search space is explicitly represented as a C++ vector `searchSpace` in the SearchEngine.cpp.
+The entire search space is explicitly represented as a C++ vector `searchSpace` in SearchEngine.cpp.
 The search space can be freely manipulated and efficiently traversed in an arbitrary order.

 ## Runtime ##